 Doctor or dental appointments should be scheduled for after 3:00 p.m. or on Saturdays.
 Family vacations are not to be planned for those days when school is in session.
 The school provides families with an annual calendar to ensure that does not happen.
 If it is necessary for a child to be dismissed during the school day, the parent/guardian or adult (must be 18 years of age or older) chosen by the parent/guardian MUST come to the school for the child.
 The school must be informed ahead of time about such occurrences.
+If a note has not been provided in advance, a note must be brought in when picking up unexpectedly.

 Students in Kindergarten through Grade 8 who miss 20 or more days of the school year, whether excused or unexcused, and who have not satisfactorily completed the required work, may be considered for retention.
-Students with more than 20 absences may be in jeopardy of not successfully completing the school year.
-Principals will meet with the student's parents/legal guardians to determine appropriate next steps.
+Students with more than 20 absences are in jeopardy of not successfully completing the school year.
+Principals will meet with the student's parent/guardian to determine appropriate next steps.
 Certification of an absence by a physician is an exception to the 20-day limit.
 However, satisfactory completion of required work is mandatory.